jasonbisson/terraform-google-vertex-search/README.md

 - Enable required services
 - Create a KMS Key Ring
-- Create a KMS Key
+- Create a KMS Key with never rotate and self service recovery 120 days
 - Update CMEK Configuration for Vertex Search with a null resource